mgol/grunt-ng-annotate/README.md

 {
     // Tells if ngAnnotate should add annotations (true by default).
     add: true|false,

     // Tells if ngAnnotate should add annotations (false by default).
     remove: true|false,

+    // If provided, only strings matched by the regexp are interpreted as module names.
+    // See README of ng-annotate for further details: https://npmjs.org/package/ng-annotate
+    regexp: regexp,

     // If files are provided without a destination, each file is processed
     // separately and each of them is saved under original name with appended suffix provided here.
     outputFileSuffix: string,

     // If files are provided without a destination and this option is set, each file is processed
     // separately and each of them is saved under original name processed by this function.
     transformDest: function (sourcePath) {},